How to Get Rid of Termites

 STEP 5: Make a DIY trap with wet cardboard.

-Another do-it-yourself solution is to create a cardboard trap.
+Another DIY solution is to create a cardboard trap.
 This simple method requires taking two wet pieces of cardboard and stacking them on top of one another.
 The cellulose in the cardboard will attract the termites and they’ll get stuck within the pieces.
-You can then take the cardboard outside and burn it.
-This, however, is not an efficient method as it may not kill all of the termites or the colony.
+The cardboard can then be taken outside and burned.
+This, however, is not an efficient method, as it may not kill all the termites or the colony.
+Termites will also begin to catch on and avoid the trap if dead termites are left in place for too long.

 STEP 6: Use diatomaceous earth to get rid of termites.